Ira: Efficient Transaction Replay for Distributed Systems: Evaluation

-The speedup magnitude follows directly from Amdahl's law and the I/O-dominance of the baseline.
-Using backup execution time as a proxy for pure compute (the backup's cache is warm from prefetching), the baseline spends approximately $96\%$ of its time on page faults and only ${\sim}4\%$ on EVM computation.
-Eliminating all I/O yields a theoretical ceiling of $1/(1 - 0.96) = 25\times$ which is almost exactly the observed median.
-Hint-driven prefetching approaches this ceiling because it resolves \emph{every} storage key before execution begins, converting the baseline's serial page faults into a single overlapped prefetch phase.
+The speedup magnitude reflects the I/O-dominance of baseline execution (\Cref{sec:ethereum case study}): because storage I/O accounts for the majority of block execution time, prefetching the entire working set before execution begins eliminates nearly all of it, leaving only EVM computation.

-\Cref{fig:speedup-cdf} reveals three regimes.
-First, an \emph{initial transient} in the first ${\sim}500$ blocks where speedup exceeds $50\times$: the baseline starts with a fully cold OS page cache and mean execution time of $570$ ms, while the backup begins against an already-populated MDBX file and has zero wait time, completing in under $9$ ms. As the baseline's page cache fills (RSS grows from $0.2$ GB to ${\sim}8$ GB over this window), its execution time drops and the speedup converges to steady state.
+\Cref{fig:speedup-per-block} reveals three regimes.
+First, an \emph{initial transient} in the first ${\sim}500$ blocks where speedup exceeds $50\times$: the baseline starts with a fully cold OS page cache, while the backup begins against an already-populated MDBX file and completes with zero wait time.
+As the baseline's page cache fills, its execution time drops and the speedup converges to steady state.

 Second, the \emph{steady-state} regime (blocks $1{,}000$+) exhibits a stable rolling mean of $27$-$30\times$ with no meaningful drift and dividing the trace into $10$ equal segments yields segment means that vary by less than $\pm 10\%$ of the overall mean.
 This stability confirms that the speedup is determined by the per-block I/O fraction rather than by transient cache effects.